IBM/create-and-deploy-memcached-operator-using-go/BEGINNER_TUTORIAL.md

 memcached-operator-controller-manager-54c5864f7b-znwws   2/2     Running   0          14s
 ```

 This means your operator is up and running.
+Great job!

+## 7. Create the Custom Resource

-Next, let's create some custom resources via our operator.
+Next, let's create the custom resource.

-Next, update your custom resource, by modifying the `config/samples/cache_v1alpha1_memcached.yaml` file
+Update your custom resource, by modifying the `config/samples/cache_v1alpha1_memcached.yaml` file
 to look like the following:

 ```yaml